mrpascal1/mrpascal1.github.io/_posts/2022-06-08-custom-textview-android.md

 title: Let's build a custom TextView.
 tags: Android Views TextView Custom Kotlin
 ---
-TextView is a basic android view used for displaying text to the user.
-Today we are gonna build a TextView with steriods :)
+TextView is a basic android view used by developers for displaying text in their apps.
+Today we're gonna give TextView some steroids :)

 <!--more-->

 ### What we're gonna build?
-Imagine a situation where you want to show a particular length of the text to the user followed by "...show more" only if the length of the string is greater than the maximum length of string you want to show to the user.
+Imagine a situation where you want to show a particular length of the text to the user followed by <b>"...show more"</b> only if the length of the string is greater than the maximum length of string you want to show to the user.
 We call it an expandable textview.<br>
 Android framework doesn't provide any solution to this problem.<br>
 There is plenty of open source libraries available for this.
 But why use a library when you can build it by yourself?<br>